Just enough space in this lovely model to fit Zimo MX648 sound decoder and SugarCube7 speaker, to great effect...

 sound decoder.
 Fantastic design, the SACC16 can be used in a variety of ways.
 Our Tantalums are 330uF flat ones, and don't fit

-of Tantlums, which gives us 660uF in total, is not huge in terms of backup power, but it is enough to make an obvious difference to the
+The pair of Tantlums, which gives us 660uF in total, is not huge in terms of backup power, but it is enough to make an obvious

 Now we have the SugarCube7 speaker soldered in too, wires not too long, as we've got to tuck them all in somehow!